 Meet the Team

 Stephanie is a proud Latina & New Orleans native who studied theatre at Delgado Community College.
 She has worked onstage and backstage for various productions throughout her college years.
 Onstage credits include, Leveling Up (Jeannie) Moliere (Elmire) *Big Easy Nominee, The Laramie Project (Various roles).
-Stephanie was named a Irene Ryan of KCACTF 2019, awarded the Timothy K. Baker Scholarship and was established a member of Delta Psi Omega.
-She now resides in Baton Rouge with her husband Ben Bartage and their son Stephen.
+Stephanie was named an Irene Ryan of KCACTF 2019 Festival, awarded the Timothy K. Baker Scholarship and was established a member of Delta Psi Omega.
+She now resides in Baton Rouge with her son Stephen.
 She made her directorial debut in 225 Theatre Collective’s Staged Reading of The Great Gatsby, a sold out show hosted at The Guru.
-She has then went on to direct Student Body and a sold out run of The Shawshank Redemption stage adaptation at LSU.
+She has then went on to direct Student Body, a sold out run of The Shawshank Redemption stage adaptation at LSU, and The American Century.
+Recent directorial credit was with Red Magnolia Theatre Company, on a sold out show of Real Women Have Curves.
 Stephanie has taught multiple acting classes and produced numerous theatrical events throughout the city of Baton Rouge.
 She is a passionate artist ready to bring more theatre into the city she now calls home.

 “To experience something raw and something real, you must first accept the complexities of our emotions, of our world, and of the people who make it up.
 Once we open our eyes to different worlds and different perspectives, it is apparent, that yes there are endless issues to overcome, but also endless hope that we can and will do so.”

 Growing up in Buffalo, New York, Victoria always had a passion for creativity.
 Drawing and painting since she was a little girl, it was clear her life needed to be dedicated to the arts.
 Victoria has been experimenting in different mediums such as paint, clay, makeup, fabric, and more since high school.
-While in Buffalo, she worked for local haunted houses, theaters, and freelanced her artistic skills.
-Victoria chose to study Production Design with a Costume Concentration at Savannah College of Art and Design.
-After strengthening her design and construction skills, she graduated with a Bachelor of Fine Arts degree in 2019.
-For four years she dedicated her time to working on student films and live productions.
-She now lives in Denham Spring, Louisiana where she plans to bring creativity, entertainment, and inspiration to the community with 225 Theatre Collective.
+Victoria chose to study Production Design with a Costume Concentration at Savannah College of Art and Design where she graduated with a Bachelor of Fine Arts degree in 2019.
+After college, she opened 225 Theatre Collective with Stephanie Bartage.
+Her favorite shows she has costume and prop designed for 225 Theatre Collective include The Great Gatsby, Shawshank Redemption, and The American Century.
+She has also taught countless costume design classes and other art workshops at their nonprofit.
+She currently lives in Denham Springs, Louisiana where she plans to continue to bring creativity, entertainment, and inspiration to the community with 225 Theatre Collective.

 Gabby Montagnino is a Baton Rouge native who is currently studying Theatre and Dance at Louisiana State University.
 Her love for theatre and dance started at a very young age.
 Stage credits include Romeo and Juliet (Peter) and Thoroughly Modern Millie (Ensemble), Metamorphoses (Orpheus/Apollo) and She Kills Monsters (Evil Gabbi).
 Gabby has also found a passion for lighting design at Baton Rouge Magnet High School where she worked on Metamorphoses (Lighting Designer) and She Kills Monsters (Lighting Designer).
 Excited to be a part of 225 Theatre Collective team Gabby plans to welcome a fun, hardworking, and motivating environment.